Long term support

 - Perhaps you’ve got ideas for how we could do things better?

-- Maybe you’d like to find out more about our bursary scheme?
+- Maybe you’d like to find out more about our bursary scheme or other ways we can support you?

-- Perhaps you’d like to get involved and ‘give back’ to Good Vibrations in some way?
+- Perhaps you’d like to get involved with Good Vibrations in some way?

-A participant who become one of our facilitators, 2011
+A participant who become one of our facilitators

 Thank you for sending me the information on the mindfulness course.
 I shall definitely be contacting them; as you know my new thing since gamelan is to ‘say yes’… [Your course] gave me a real sense of achievement… Since then I plan to do a Reiki course and have re-joined the local library, which are enormous steps for me… Thank you for all your help and support.